Japan's deadly fish: Fugu purveyors dream of Olympic revival

 Furukawa, who is also the president of International Fugu Association, said wealthy tourists were a big part of his market.

-He said that although the novel coronavirus, SARS-CoV-2, might put a damper on a tourist influx at the Olympics, "we'll eventually be looking to take this battle for more markets abroad in the near future."
+He said that although COVID-19 might put a damper on a tourist influx at the Olympics, "we'll eventually be looking to take this battle for more markets abroad in the near future."

 The fish's meat is chewy and bland, although there is a hint of sweetness if chewed long enough.
 Alongside the toxicity, that makes it difficult to export as a food for everyday consumption, experts say.